mfaani/mfaani/content/posts/whats-the-difference-between-unowned-and-weak-references.md

 > signal SIGABRT --- Fatal error: Attempted to read an `unowned` reference but the object was already deallocated

+## Why is it named unowned?

+Naming it "unowned" clearly communicates that the reference _doesn't contribute to ownership or memory management._
+It's meant to emphasize its passive role in memory management and the importance of carefully ensuring its validity within the expected lifespan relationship.
+It's a clear and intentional choice that conveys both the benefit and the potential risk associated with this type of reference.

+The naming strategy aligns with several other syntax that Apple has for 'undefined', 'unreferenced', 'unsafe', 'UnsafePointer'

 ### References:
 - https://stackoverflow.com/questions/54299046/what-means-unowned-self-and-what-are-the-benefits/54313373#54313373